-Procedures Appendix B lists: The payment amount is: One or more surgical procedures as the A dollar amount The lesser of: 85% of the surgeon(s) fee calculated in subsections (a) or (b); or primary surgical provider, billed The billed amount without modifier "81."
-80% of billed amount 85% of the surgeon(s) fee calculated in subsections (a) or (b) One or more surgical procedures as the A dollar amount The lesser of: 15% of the surgeon(s) fee calculated in subsections (a) or (b); or surgical assistant The billed amount 80% of billed amount 15% of the surgeon(s) fee calculated in subsections (a) or (b) Physician assistants and Physician assistants and nurse practitioners must mark their bills with a modifier "81."
+dollar amount The lesser of: 85% of the surgeon(s) fee calculated in subsections (a) or (b); or The billed amount % of billed amount 85% of the sur (a) or (b) urgeon(s) fee calculated in subsections dollar amount The lesser of: 15% of the surgeon(s) fee calculated in subsections (a) or (b); or The billed amount % of billed amount 15% of the surgeon(s) fee calculated in subsection (a) or (b) 9 lollar amount % of billed amount (a) or (b) Italian amount The lesser of: % of billed amount 15% of the sur

+^{}Physician assistants and nurse practitioners must mark their bills with a modifier "81."
 Chart notes must document when medical services have been provided by a physician assistant or nurse practitioner.